ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 {{site.data.keyword.vmwaresolutions_short}} offers promotions for some services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).

 VMware requires you to be on one of their supported versions in order for you to open a support request for HCX.
-For more information, see the list of [VMware HCX release notes](https://docs.vmware.com/en/search/#/VMware%20HCX%204.0.1%20Release%20Notes){:external} here.
+For more information, see the list of [VMware HCX release notes](https://docs.vmware.com/en/search/#/VMware%20HCX%204.0.1%20Release%20Notes){: external} here.

 A VMware vCenter Server® instance with HCX is limited to three simultaneous connections from on-premises sites.

 For vCenter Server with NSX-T™ instances, HCX is supported for NSX-T 3.1 and VMware vSphere 7.0.

-For vCenter Server with NSX-V instances, HCX is supported for the following vSphere versions:
+For vCenter Server with NSX-V instances, HCX is supported for vSphere 6.7.
-* vSphere 6.7
-* vSphere 6.5 (vDS must be at a 6.0 level)

 ## Technical specifications for HCX
 {: #hcx_considerations-specs}